estmon8u-org/team-zeal-project/README.md

     ```bash
     source .venv/bin/activate # Or Windows equivalent
     ```
-2.  **Process Raw Data (Extract Archive):**
+2.  **Process Raw Data (Download via DVC & Extract Archive):**
-    -   Ensure the raw dataset `data/raw/imagenette2-160.tgz` is present (either by following Step 5.3 above or, if you have access to a DVC remote where it's already pushed, by running `dvc pull data/raw/imagenette2-160.tgz.dvc`).
-    -   Run the extraction using the Makefile:
+    -   Ensure you have completed **Section 5: Setting Up DVC** if this is your first time or if you are setting up your own DVC remote.
+This includes configuring your remote and, if you are the first to set up this dataset on your remote, pushing the raw data to it (as per Step 5.3).
+    -   To download the DVC-tracked raw data (e.g., `imagenette2-160.tgz`) and then extract it, run:
         ```bash
         make process_data
         ```
+    -   This command will first attempt to run `make dvc_pull` (which executes `dvc pull` to download all DVC-tracked files from your configured remote, including `data/raw/imagenette2-160.tgz`).
-    -   This extracts `data/raw/imagenette2-160.tgz` into `data/processed/imagenette2-160/`.
+    -   Then, it will extract `data/raw/imagenette2-160.tgz` into `data/processed/imagenette2-160/`.

 3.  **Run Baseline Model Training:**
     *(Ensure WandB is set up if you want to log to your own WandB account - see `conf/config.yaml` to set your project/entity, and run `wandb login` once if needed).*